 The Laude Philosophy The laude system assesses true academic excellence, taking into account the difficulty and rigor in a student's high school experience.
 This system encourages students to challenge themselves academically, rather than avoid courses in order to "protect" their grade point average, which happens under a ranking system.
 However, this practice may result in students who are underprepared for college coursework and leads to an unwillingness to take intellectual and academic risk.
 We believe that these unintended consequences will negatively affect our students as they continue with their education beyond high school.
 Class rank compares student's performance to that of his or her peers.
 Since not every student takes identical classes during their high school career, the validity of class rank is inaccurate.
 A student's ranking is dependent upon other's academic performance in courses that may not be as competitive as others.
 This class rank system does not distinguish between an A in a pre-college course and an A in a low- level math course.
 Under this system, both A's are given the same weight in the GPA calculation.
-Laude Point System Laude is a point-based system that combines a student's GPA with points that are assigned to designated courses based upon their rigor.
+Laude Pt.
+System Class of 2025 and Forward Laude is a point-based system that combines a student's GPA with points that are assigned to designated courses based upon their rigor.
 Under the Laude system students must meet the following criteria; a minimum 3.2 C.G.P.A at the end of 7 semesters and earn a minimum of 26 Laude points.
 Laude points are only awarded by earning a passing grade in a Laude-designated course.
 Laude honor points are calculated by multiplying the student's cumulative GPA by the number of credits accumulated in Laude courses.
 Once a students meets these requirements they earn one of the following distinctions: Cum Laude (with honor/distinction), 26-33.99 honor points.
-Magna Cum Laude (with great honor/distinction) 34-41.99 honor points Summa Cum Laude (with highest honor/distinction) / 42 honor points or more Laude Calculation:

-Multiply total Laude points by cumulative GPA.
+Magna Cum Laude (with great honor/distinction) 34-41.99 honor points Summa Cum Laude (with highest honor/distinction) / 42 honor points or more Laude Calculation: Multiply total Laude points by cumulative GPA.
 The Laude designation will be finalized at the end of the 3rd quarter.

 Laude Courses

-ALL Laude courses are coded on the back of each grade level registration form, which can be found on the College and Career Center Website in the Academic Career Planning: Course Catalog area.
-Please note that the following list is not a complete list, but a snapshot for Academic and Career Planning purposes.
-See your counselor for more information.

 Advanced Placement Course (1 or .5)

-Transcripted/Dual College Credit Courses
+Transcripted/Dual College Credit Courses (WTC,

-(Western, CAPP, NWTC Distance Learning
+CAPP, PIE, Distance Learning College courses)

-College courses, etc.)

 Statistics (.5)

 Trigonometry (.5)

 Pre- Calculus (.5)

 Physics (1)

+Anatomy/ Physiology I (.5)

-Anatomy/ Physiology (1)
+Anatomy/ Physiology 2 (.5)

-Environmental Science I (1)

-Environmental Science II (1)
+Environmental Science (1)

 Biotechnology (1)

+Science Research (.5 per Semester)

+Interpretive Historical Writing (.5)

 Accounting 2,3,4.
 (1 Each)

+IMPACT-Hospitality & Digital Media (1 each)

 Super Mileage Car (.5)

-Construction Technology II - Grade 12 (1)
+Construction Tech II - Grade 12 full year (1)

-Spanish 3,4,5.
-(1 Each)
+Spanish 3, 4, 5 (1 Each)

-Any World Languages 3,4.
-(1 Each)
+Any World Languages 3, 4 (1 Each)

 British Literature (.5)

 World Literature (.5)

 Shakespeare (.5)

 College Prep Writing (1)

+2 semesters of Yearbook (1)

+5 Art classes other than Yearbook (1)

+Participation in 7 semesters of a single

+Music performance group (1)

+Please note: this is not a complete list, but a snapshot for Academic and Career Planning purposes.
+See your counselor for more information.